 - On iPhone and Mac, toggle the AirDrop function on and off.
 Sometimes the feature just needs a quick refresh.

-- Update your iOS.
+- Update your iOS devices.
 Sending files between outdated versions might have caused the error.

 - Turn off “Do Not Disturb” mode, if it’s enabled.